-- 2.9 The Prudential Indicators for 2022/23 and the following two years must be set before the beginning of the forthcoming year and requires approval by Council as part of the budget approval process.
+- 2.9 The Prudential Indicators for 2023/24 and the following two years must be set before the beginning of the forthcoming year and requires approval by Council as part of the budget approval process.
 The Section 151 Officer is responsible for ensuring that all matters required to be taken into account are reported to the Council for consideration. - 2.10 The system requires a process for controlling prudential borrowing to ensure that all council borrowing remains affordable.
 The Section 151 Officer is responsible for the centralised control and recommendations for borrowing.
 The Council is currently in an 'under-borrowed' position meaning that capital expenditure funded from borrowing exceeds the actual level of debt taken up.
 During 2019/20 £30m of additional prudential borrowing was taken up in accordance with the planned strategy.
-No further long-term borrowing has been taken up since this, however the proposed capital financing budget assumes a further £30m of borrowing is taken up in 2022/23.
-The Council's current projected under-borrowed position is £60m, which provides an estimated annual saving of £1m in interest costs at prevailing rates.
-This is further detailed later in paragraph 11.1. - 2.11 The planned Prudential Borrowing of £30m in 2022/23 is provisional as the Council will review its available resources on a regular basis throughout the year.
+No further long-term borrowing has been taken up since this and none is planned in 2023/24, due to a combination of high market rates and the Council's relatively healthy cash position.
+The Council's current projected underborrowed position is £57m, which provides an estimated annual saving of £0.7m in interest costs at prevailing rates.
+This is further detailed in paragraph 11.1. - 2.11 No prudential borrowing is planned in 2023/24 but the Council will review its available resources on a regular basis throughout the year.
 The financing of the capital programme at the end of the financial year takes into account an assessment of the capital grants, contributions and capital receipts available at that time which may provide a more cost effective method of financing the Council's capital expenditure.
 The Council will endeavour to keep Prudential Borrowing and the associated costs to a minimum by utilising other available resources.